May 12, 2021

 If you’re in the market for a new car, finding options is very simple.
 All you need to do is open a new search window and type in “cars for sale near me”.
-Alternatively, you can look at sites that specialise in reselling used cars, such as Cars45, to name just one!
+Alternatively, you can look at sites that specialise in reselling used cars, such as Autotrader or Cars, to name just a few!

 But finding a used car to buy is easy.
 The hard part is knowing what to look out for to ensure you find the best deal for the best price.
 If you’re looking for top tips for choosing your best first car or you’ve already purchased a vehicle or two, and are looking to brush up on the basics, here are seven things to look out for when buying a car.

 Even if everything looks perfect, that’s all the more reason to be sure to do your homework before you buy.